-Source Global Research is a leading provider of information about the market for management consulting.
-Set up in 2007 with offices in London and Dubai, Source serves both consulting firms and their clients with expert analysis, research, and reporting.
+Source Global Research is a leading provider of information about the market for professional services.
+Set up in 2007, Source serves the professional services industry with expert analysis, research, and reporting.
 We draw not only on our extensive in-house experience but also on the breadth of our relationships with both suppliers and buyers.
-All of our work is underpinned by our core values of intelligence, integrity, efficiency, and transparency.
+All of our work is underpinned by our core values of intelligence, integrity, efficiency, and transparency